Older Students Need Fluency in Complex Text

 Explicitly teach new words as these words arise in text.
-They should then provide students with numerous opportunities to see and use these words.
+Then, provide students with numerous opportunities to see and use these words.

 Help students add new words to their active vocabularies by creating a student-friendly definition, by creating visual cues to help students connect to the new word.

 Increase Opportunities for Collaborative Reading in the Classroom

 Round Robin reading, also known as “popcorn reading,” or “popsicle stick reading,” involves students reading orally from a common text, one child after another.
 During this time, the rest of the class is directed to follow along in their own copies of the text.

 Round Robin reading weakens comprehension for other students in the class.
 This is because some students read too fast while others read too slowly.
-Some read in an interrupted manner that does not allow for listeners to follow along.
+Some read in a halting or interrupted manner that does not allow listeners to follow along.
 This causes them to lose meaning.

 Students can share in the reading and presentation of information within the class.
 Some ways to do that include the following methods: Choral reading; partner reading, echo reading, and buddy reading to name just a few.